Deciding Isomorphy using Dehn fillings, the splitting case: Algorithmic problems in nilpotent groups

 \begin{thm}[\cite{Segal-polycyclic-groups}] $\log$ sends radicable subgroups of $\tron\Q$ to Lie subalgebras, i.e. linear subspaces closed under the Lie bracket, of $\trzn\Q$ bijectively. $\exp$ does the inverse. \end{thm}

 This bijective correspondence is far deeper than merely set-theoretic.
-Let $H \leq \tron\Q$ and let $\Q\log(H)$ be the smallest $\Q$-Lie subalgebra of $\trzn\Q$ containing $\log(H)$ then (c.f.
-Theorem 2 of Chapter 6 of \cite{Segal-polycyclic-groups}) In particular $\Q\log(H)$ is a $\Q$-linear subspace of $\trzn\Q$ and it follows that:
+Let $H \leq \tron\Q$ and let $\Q\log(H)$ be the smallest $\Q$-Lie subalgebra of $\trzn\Q$ containing $\log(H)$.
+Then (see \cite[Chapter 6, Theorem 2]{Segal-polycyclic-groups}) In particular $\Q\log(H)$ is a $\Q$-linear subspace of $\trzn\Q$ and it follows that:

 \begin{prop} For any group $H \leq \tron\Q$ there is a $\Q$-defined algebraic group $\alg H$ such that: \end{prop}